National Directory

 Research & Discovery

-• Reviewed the existing CMS pilot to understand its scope, limitations, and technical underpinnings
+Rapidly immersed myself into the current pilot to understand its scope, limitations, and technical underpinnings

-• Identified stakeholder goals, user pain points, and regulatory or technical constraints
+Identified stakeholder goals, user pain points, and regulatory governmental constraints

-• Benchmarked similar types of healthcare-related sites and services
+Benchmarked similar types of healthcare-related sites and services to identify further strategic opportunities and pitfalls

 Week 2: